 Natural Language Processing

-Identify paragraphs, sentences, or other language elements which convey specific meaning.
-Supervised machine learning makes training easy, and powerful n-gram analysis ensures reliable interpretation – regardless of wording differences.
+Our supervised machine learning makes training easy.
+Powerful n-gram analysis ensures reliable interpretation – regardless of wording differences.

 Capture information from sentence flows

-Grooper can read documents in paragraphs and sentences just like a human.
+Grooper can read paragraphs and sentences in documents just like a human.
 This allows it to understand and accurately recommend correct values from the body of documents by considering the surrounding flow of language.
+What is Grooper?

 - Language Element Recognition:

-- Locate all paragraphs or sentences in a document.
+- Find all paragraphs or sentences in a document.

 - Language Element Classification:

-- Determine if a contract contains a non-solicitation clause.
+- Decide if a contract has a non-solicitation clause.

 - Document Flow Detection: